CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

     	IdentityFile <path-to-private-key>

-Once you added this line to your SSH configuration file, you can connect using the following command `ssh lumi`.
+Once you added this line to your SSH configuration file, you can connect simply with `ssh lumi`.

 ## Running jobs